Anne Feeney, 99, of Bernard, Iowa died on Monday, August 12, 2019 at Shady Rest Care Center, Cascade, Iowa.

 Anne’s family would like to thank the staff at Shady Rest and River Bend for their tireless care.
 They treated her with dignity and grace and the family will always be grateful for their compassion.
 The family would also like to thank Father Loecke for his spiritual guidance, endless patience and especially for the love he showed Anne during her final weeks.
 His faith and kindness was such a comfort to Anne and all who loved her.

-To send flowers to the family or plant a tree in memory of Anne R. Feeney, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Anne R. Feeney, please visit our tribute store.